As an Amazon Associate, I earn from qualifying purchases.

-This is a simple and delicious recipe for caramel apples.
-Partly because it's super-cute and partly because I had a hells of a time finding popsicle sticks here in London, I used sturdy twigs to spear the apples—it worked great.
-Smallish apples are a nice choice to serve at a party where there may be other desserts to sample.
-Pretty much any variety will work fine, but I especially like the combination of a tart apple with the sticky-sweet caramel and salty peanuts.
+Smallish apples are also a nice choice to serve at a party where there may be other desserts to sample.
+Pretty much any variety of apple will work will work fine, but we especially like the combination of a tart apple with the sticky-sweet caramel and salty peanuts.

 - 12 small apples